Can using a virtual office address be beneficial for business growth? Find out more below plus about renting a coworking space in Los Angeles!

-These include loss of LLC and corporation rights, because LLCs and corporations are generally structured to provide limited liability.
+These include loss of LLC and corporation rights because LLCs and corporations are generally structured to provide limited liability.
 This requires at least a degree of separation between the professional and the personal.
-Naming your home your business address gets in the way of that.
+Naming your home and your business address gets in the way of that.

 If you name your home as a business address, you should also prepare to receive a lot of correspondence and several in-person meetings.

 Of course, simply getting a commercial space of your own is certainly easier said than done.